-Retired Tech.
+ing a life-threatening event.
+Jones served seven tours U.S. Air Force photo/Tech.
 Sgt.
+Lilliana Moren Retired Tech.
+Sgt.
 Brandon Jones and his service dog, Apache, play a friendly game of tug-of-war March 30 at Travis Air Force Base, Calif.
-Jones served 11 years in the Air Force until he was medically retired due to post-traumatic stress disorder.
-Service dog lends war veteran helping paws Tech.
-Sgt.
-Liliana Moreno 621ST CONTINGENCY RESPONSE WING What if you are screaming for help, but no one can hear you?
+Jones served 11 years in the Air Force until he was medically retired due Service dog lends war veteran helping paws 621ST CONTINGENCY RESPONSE WING What if you are screaming for help, but no one can hear you?
 What if your life starts to crumble?
-Do you know where to turn or what options are available to veterans and service members?
-These are the kinds of questions retired Tech.
+Do you know where to turn or what options are available to veterans and service These are the kinds of questions retired Tech.
 Sgt.
-Brandon Jones felt as he reached a breaking point in his military career and decided it was time to reach out to military agencies to get the help he desperately needed.
-Growing up in Fayetteville, Georgia, Jones reminisced on his childhood days and his love for airplanes.
-"My dad would take me to the store and ask what I wanted for my birthday," Jones said.
+Brancareer and decided it was time cies to get the help he desper- Growing up in Fayetteville, Georgia, Jones reminisced on his childhood days and his love "My dad would take me to the store and ask what I wanted for my birthday," Jones said.
 "I would always pick an airplane.
-I just loved them so much."
-His love for airplanes is what brought him into the Air Force where he honorably served for 11 years until he was medically retired due to post-traumatic stress disorder.
-The National Center for PTSD at the U.S. Department of Veterans Affairs describes PTSD as a mental health problem that some people develop after experiencing or witnessing a life-threatening event.
-Jones served seven tours overseas as a logistics planner in support of Operation Iraqi Freedom and Operation Enduring Freedom.
+I His love for airplanes is what brought him into the Air Force where he honorably served for 11 years until he was medical- The National Center for PTSD at the U.S. Department of Veterans Affairs describes PTSD as a mental health problem that some people develop after experiencing or witnessoverseas as a logistics planner in support of Operation Iraqi Freedom and Operation Enduring Freedom.
 "The level of stress that the combat tours bring takes a toll on you mentally, physically and psychologically," he said.
-"It was hard to come home and ad- Jones said he found himself coming home and being angry all the time.
+"It was hard to come home and adjust.'
+Jones said he found himself coming home and being angry all the time.
 All he wanted was to be left alone.
 "I'd often have nightmares and flashbacks about my comrades that didn't get to come home with me," Jones said.
 "I'd feel guilty, and I kept asking myself what I could have done differently?"
 After years of silence, he decided it was time to seek help.
 He reached out to the local chaplain and visited the mental health office.
 "I desperately needed help," he said.
 "I was figuratively drowning and I needed a helping hand."
 While searching online for answers or others who might be going through the same problems, Jones found the link to a website for service dogs.
-He reached out to Carol Borden, founder and executive director of Guardian Angels Medical Service Dogs in Williston, See PAWS Page 25 SAMA MITCHELL'S HAULING, CLEANING, ORGANIZING PACKING, & HOUSE CLEANING
+He reached out to Carol Borden, founder and executive director of Guardian Angels Medical Service Dogs in Williston, See PAWS Page 25 the Month of the Military Child overseas.